Carrie (musical): 2012 production

-Sue Snell, haunted by the events of her high school years, recalls the night of May 28 as she and her classmates appear in her memory — her boyfriend Tommy Ross, spoiled bully Chris Hargensen, Chris' delinquent boyfriend Billy Nolan, and social outcast Carrie White — each struggling with insecurity and a longing to belong ("In").
+Sue Snell, haunted by the events of her high school years, recalls the night of May 28 as she and her classmates appear in her memory — her boyfriend Tommy Ross, spoiled bully Chris Hargensen, Chris' delinquent boyfriend Billy Nolan, and social outcast Carrie White — each struggling with insecurity and a longing to belong.

 After gym class, Carrie experiences her first period in the shower.
 Frightened and unaware of what’s happening, she cries for help, while the other girls, led by Chris, cruelly taunt her until Miss Lynn Gardner intervenes.
 At the height of Carrie’s hysteria, an overhead light bulb bursts.
 Dismissed early, she leaves school humiliated, her classmates mocking her as she goes ("Carrie").

 At home, Margaret White listens to an evangelical broadcast while sewing ("Open Your Heart").
 When Carrie tells her about the incident, Margaret insists it is a sign of sin and locks her in a closet to pray for forgiveness ("And Eve Was Weak").
 Meanwhile at a party, Chris brags about the locker room incident and mocks Carrie, but Sue begins to feel remorse.
 Chris insists that cruelty is part of life, while Billy supports her behavior ("The World According to Chris").
 Disgusted, Sue leaves.
 At home, Carrie begins to sense strange powers within her and accidentally moves objects with her mind, hinting at her telekinetic power.
 Margaret releases her from the closet, and the two share a rare moment of tenderness ("Evening Prayers").

 In English class, Mr. Stephens praises a poem Tommy has written, and has him recite his work ("Dreamer in Disguise").
 When the teacher asks the unruly students for reactions, Carrie volunteers, but is met with ridicule.
 When Sue later tries to apologize, Carrie mistakes it for mockery and storms off ("Once You See").
 Miss Gardner punishes the girls for their cruelty, demanding apologies to Carrie.
 Chris refuses, hurling insults until she’s suspended and banned from prom, while Sue ends their friendship as she defends Carrie.
 Despite Carrie's plea to let Chris go to prom, Miss Gardner insists Chris face the consequences, encouraging Carrie to believe that her life can change ("Unsuspecting Hearts").

 Guilty and wanting to make amends, Sue convinces Tommy to invite Carrie to prom as an act of kindness.
 At the same time, Chris plots revenge and enlists Billy’s help ("Do Me a Favor").
 Alone in the library, Carrie tests her abilities and learns she can move objects with her mind.
 Later, Tommy visits Carrie’s home to invite her to prom.
 When she tells Margaret, her mother forbids it, recalling her own experiences with men ("I Remember How Those Boys Could Dance").
 Their argument escalates, and Carrie’s powers close the windows away from the storm outside, terrifying Margaret as Carrie insists she will go to prom and will not be stopped.